Blueprints

 action that fetches /<entity>?limit=<limit> from the generated app.

-screens: - name: home route: / body: - kind: entity_list text: Latest posts entity: posts fields: [title, status] limit: 5 empty_text: No posts yet.
+screens: - name: home route: / body: - kind: entity_list text: Latest posts entity: posts fields: [title, status] search: title filters: [status, author_id] # enum + relation facets above the table limit: 5 empty_text: No posts yet.

 Supported UI action events are click, input, change, and submit.